|Welcome to the home of The Society of U.S. Pattern Collectors!

 For those of you not familiar with this fascinating area of numismatics, patterns are prototypes for coins that, for the most part, were never approved for circulation.
 Most patterns are very rare, some unique, and others unknown outside of museums.

-A good place to start learning about these pieces is our Beginner's Corner which includes a page on How to use this Website or the Photo Gallery which contains examples of many of the different pattern issues.
+A good place to start learning about these pieces is our Beginner's Corner which includes a page on How to use this Website or the Search by Denomination which contains examples of many of the different pattern issues.

 In addition to these specialists, there are thousands of collectors of regular issue United States coins who try to buy a few patterns to complement their collections.
 Many of these historical coins have wide appeal and are surprisingly affordable.
-There are many collectors who, for example, would like to own an 1855 Flying Eagle large cent (J-167, about 500 pieces struck, value $1000-6000) to go with their collection of large cents or with their collection of Flying Eagle small cents.
+There are many collectors who, for example, would like to own an 1855 Flying Eagle large cent (J-167, about 500 pieces struck) to go with their collection of regular issue large cents or with their collection of Flying Eagle small cents.

 Finally, a CALL TO ACTION !
 There are many numismatic sites out there that do not list us on their links page.
 If you stumble across such a site, please ask them to list us!
 Click here for a short site description.